panosstav/AutoregressiveModels/README.md

 Welcome to the world of time series forecasting using ARIMA and SARIMAX models.
 This guide will help you get started with forecasting time series data efficiently.

+### Prepare Data
+Before running the code, make sure you have the necessary data files ready:

+•Place your time series training data in a CSV file named train.csv.

+•Place your time series test data in a CSV file named test.csv.

+•If you have exogenous variables, include them in a separate CSV file named exogenous.csv.

+### Install Dependencies

+Install the required Python packages using Pip by running:

+pip install -r requirements.txt

 ### ARIMA Forecasting

 Train an ARIMA Model